Zain4391/event-planner-app/readme.md

 ## 📋 Project Overview

-A comprehensive event management application built with modern web technologies, featuring multi-role user management, event creation, ticket booking, and payment processing.
-The application provides a complete full-stack solution with a robust backend API and a modern, responsive frontend interface.
+A comprehensive event management application built with modern web technologies, featuring multi-role user management, event creation, and event discovery.
+The application provides a complete full-stack solution with a robust NestJS backend API and a modern Next.js frontend interface.
+Currently implements core event management features with plans for advanced ticketing and booking systems.

 ## 🛠️ Tech Stack